Legislation and Custom

 A custom is a regular pattern of behavior that people choose to follow consistently.
 Customs have a significant impact on shaping human behavior in every society.
 The term ‘custom’ originates from the French word “costume,” which conveys the idea of tradition, practice, or usage.
-However, precedents are decisions that provide guidance for the courts in handling similar matters in the future.
-Now we will explain the similarities and differences between custom, legislation and precedent

-Relationship Between Legislation and Custom
+Similarities Between Legislation and Custom

 - Law can be derived from both legislation and custom.